adamdjbrett/fordv8foundation-fork-adjb2/content/custom/staffs.md

 ---
 layout: design/staffs.njk
-title: Staffs
+title: Staff
-description: Staffs Description here...
+description: "we are passionate about education and Ford's contributions to American automative and innovation histories."
 pagination:
   data: collections.staffs
   size: 9